-In this book, renowned poet and literary critic Kamal Elgizouli offers a brief history of the evolution of modern and contemporary Sudanese poetry from the beginning of the 20th century until today.
-The writer does not follow the traditional classification of schools in literary criticism, while only addressing standard Arabic poetry and excluding written in Sudanese colloquial dialect, a project he wishes to pursue separately.
-In the process, he critically links Sudanese poetic creativity to major political and cultural changes and transformations during the colonial and post-colonial period in Sudan, while also dealing with the issue of Sudanese identity in terms of engaging in the framework of modernity without the condition of freedom.
+In this book, renowned poet and literary critic Kamal Elgizouli offers a concise history of modern and contemporary Sudanese poetry from the early 20th century to the present.
+He does not follow the traditional classification of literary schools and focuses solely on standard Arabic poetry, leaving works in the Sudanese colloquial dialect for a separate project.
+Throughout the book, he critically connects Sudanese poetic creativity to major political and cultural transformations during the colonial and postcolonial periods, while also exploring Sudanese identity and the challenge of engaging with modernity under conditions of limited freedom.

 About the Author

 Kamal Elgizouli is a Sudanese lawyer and commissioner for oaths.
-Kamal studied at Kiev University and obtained a MA in international law as well as a BA in translation.
-He has published four poetry collections as well as many books and scholarly articles in various magazines and periodicals in Sudan, Damascus, and Cairo.
-Kamal is also a human rights advocate and has also served as Secretary General of the Sudanese Writers Union.
+He studied at Kiev University, earning a BA in translation and an MA in international law.
+He has published four poetry collections as well as numerous books and scholarly articles in magazines and periodicals across Sudan, Damascus, and Cairo.
+A human rights advocate, he has also served as Secretary General of the Sudanese Writers Union.

-In this book, renowned poet and literary critic Kamal Elgizouli offers a brief history of the evolution of modern and contemporary Sudanese poetry from the beginning of the 20th century until today.
-The writer does not follow the traditional classification of schools in literary criticism, while only addressing standard Arabic poetry and excluding written in Sudanese colloquial dialect, a project he wishes to pursue separately.
-In the process, he critically links Sudanese poetic creativity to major political and cultural changes and transformations during the colonial and post-colonial period in Sudan, while also dealing with the issue of Sudanese identity in terms of engaging in the framework of modernity without the condition of freedom.
+In this book, renowned poet and literary critic Kamal Elgizouli offers a concise history of modern and contemporary Sudanese poetry from the early 20th century to the present.
+He does not follow the traditional classification of literary schools and focuses solely on standard Arabic poetry, leaving works in the Sudanese colloquial dialect for a separate project.
+Throughout the book, he critically connects Sudanese poetic creativity to major political and cultural transformations during the colonial and postcolonial periods, while also exploring Sudanese identity and the challenge of engaging with modernity under conditions of limited freedom.

-In this book, renowned poet and literary critic Kamal Elgizouli offers a brief history of the evolution of modern and contemporary Sudanese poetry from the beginning of the 20th century until today.
-The writer does not follow the traditional classification of schools in literary criticism, while only addressing standard Arabic poetry and excluding written in Sudanese colloquial dialect, a project he wishes to pursue separately.
-In the process, he critically links Sudanese poetic creativity to major political and cultural changes and transformations during the colonial and post-colonial period in Sudan, while also dealing with the issue of Sudanese identity in terms of engaging in the framework of modernity without the condition of freedom.
+In this book, renowned poet and literary critic Kamal Elgizouli offers a concise history of modern and contemporary Sudanese poetry from the early 20th century to the present.
+He does not follow the traditional classification of literary schools and focuses solely on standard Arabic poetry, leaving works in the Sudanese colloquial dialect for a separate project.
+Throughout the book, he critically connects Sudanese poetic creativity to major political and cultural transformations during the colonial and postcolonial periods, while also exploring Sudanese identity and the challenge of engaging with modernity under conditions of limited freedom.

 About the Author

 Kamal Elgizouli is a Sudanese lawyer and commissioner for oaths.
-Kamal studied at Kiev University and obtained a MA in international law as well as a BA in translation.
-He has published four poetry collections as well as many books and scholarly articles in various magazines and periodicals in Sudan, Damascus, and Cairo.
-Kamal is also a human rights advocate and has also served as Secretary General of the Sudanese Writers Union.
+He studied at Kiev University, earning a BA in translation and an MA in international law.
+He has published four poetry collections as well as numerous books and scholarly articles in magazines and periodicals across Sudan, Damascus, and Cairo.
+A human rights advocate, he has also served as Secretary General of the Sudanese Writers Union.

 Publisher